kn9ts/string-class/README.md

 # String Class Implementation (with a few example methods)

+Extending the String class in Javascript.

+Using Prototype Oriented Programming, methods, procedures and instance attributes are added to the String class to support more string manipulation features.

+Methods that have been added:
+- hasVowels
+- toUpper
+- toLower
+- ucFirst
+- isQuestion
+- words
+- wordCount
+- toCurrency
+- fromCurrency

 ### To run the tests
 Chrome does not allow loading of other files, in this case the JSON file to be read while viewing an HTML file loaded directly to the browser from a file explorer.You are required to start up a static server.